GabrielTorland/chess/README.md

-# chess
+# Chess

-INTRODUCTION
+## Instructions
 ------------
-After my first year of studying computer science, I was excited to start developing.
-My professor recommended the class to try pygame; as it would help us improve our python skills.
-Pygame is usualy used to develop games, so I decided to develop chess.
-Chess is something that I allways found interesting and I was excited to try creating a chess-AI afterward.
+After completing my first year of studying computer science, I was eager to start working on my own projects.
+My professor suggested using pygame, a popular library for creating games in Python.
+I thought it would be a great way to improve my Python skills and have some fun at the same time.
+I decided to develop a chess game, as I am a fan of the game and I wanted to challenge myself.
+I also had an idea to create a chess bot using machine learning in the future.

-The game is developed in pygame which is a game engine in python.
+The game is developed using pygame, a game engine in python.

-DETAILS
+## details
 ------------
-- Keep in mind that I only had 1 year of experience when I developed this game.
+- Please keep in mind that I only had one year of experience when I developed this game.
-- When clicking a chess piece, the possible moves is shown.
+- When you click on a chess piece, the possible moves are shown.
-- There is only two player mode.
+- The game only has two-player mode.
-- Soundeffects are implemented.
+- Sound effects are implemented.
-- Good looking game menu.
+- The game has a visually appealing menu.

-REQUIREMENTS
+## requirements
 ------------
-- Use requirements.txt to download required packages.
+- Use the requirements.txt file to download the required packages.

-Enjoy!
+I hope you enjoy the game!

 ![Alt text](https://github.com/GabrielTorland/chess/blob/main/readme_assets/game_image.png "Game image")